 We need to balance our lives if we want to stay in ministry for the long haul.
 Why?

 First, a lack of balance leads to frustration.
-Maybe you can relate to this: Sometimes I find myself working on one part of our lives and then another part crumbles.
+Maybe you can relate to this: Sometimes I find myself working on one part of my life and then another part crumbles.
 It’s like playing a game of “Whack a Mole.”
 It’s a struggle to get everything under control.

 Second, a lack of balance leads to fatigue.
 When you buy a new set of tires, it is important to get them balanced.
-If you don’t do that, they will wear out easier and quicker!
+If you don’t, they will wear out faster and more easily!
 The same is true for us in ministry.
 When you’re out of balance, you get tired.